twinzies/landsdao/README.md

-# Getting Started with Create React App
+# Getting Started with LandsDAO

+LandsDAO is a web3 solution that enables fractional property investments for the next generation of property and home owners.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).